[Voices of hardware interview series] Cofactr – Cofounders Matthew Haber & Phil Gulley

 2021 was littered with headlines regarding the supply chain crisis.
 As you laid the groundwork for your new company, how did this impact your customers and product roadmap?

-Phil – The nightmarish supply chain of the last couple years definitely informed the early days.
-As a startup solving problems in manufacturing, a lot of our early customers had exactly one concern: getting the parts.
+Phil – The nightmarish supply chain of the last couple of years informed the early days.
+As a startup solving manufacturing problems, our early customers had one concern: getting the parts.
 We built some of the first features of Cofactr around this need, including our ability to quickly establish if parts are available through traditional channels, automated RFQ processes, inspection, and traceability documentation.
-Since then, we’ve been hyper-focused on growing to support the entire pre-manufacturing process in electronics.
+Since then, we’ve been focused on growing to support the pre-manufacturing process in electronics.
 While the supply chain is still in a less-than-ideal state, Cofactr isn’t mainly about fixing problems when things get terrible.
-Cofactr is a suite of tools and logistics that make the process of making electronics better for any company in any global conditions.
-We’re now diving deeper into design tooling, reporting automation, and connecting part supply to finished goods for companies at all scales to save companies time, money, and provide traceability that is really unparalleled in the industry.
+Cofactr is a suite of tools and logistics that make the process of making electronics better for companies in any global condition.
+We’re now diving deeper into design tooling, reporting automation, and connecting part supply to finished goods for all companies to save them time, money, and provide unparalleled traceability.

 Matthew – What Phil said.